German 391: German for Reading Knowledge

 - Pronouns (Units 1–5):

-- Write the correct "you" pronoun and conjugate the verb correctly: DU, IHR und SIE mit Verben.
+- By Unit 2 you can write the correct "you" pronoun and conjugate the verb correctly: DU, IHR und SIE mit Verben.

 - By Unit 5 you should be able to select the correct pronouns in this self-correcting exercise.